th2-net/th2-data-service-zephyr/README.md

 ### Parameters description

+#### zephyrType

+Determinate which type of synchronization to use.
+Possible values:
++ SQUAD
++ SCALE_SERVER

+The default value is `SQUAD`

 #### connection

 Contains information about the endpoint ot connect

 + baseUrl - url to the Jira instance
-+ jira - block contains credentials to connect to Jira
++ jira - block contains credentials to connect to Jira.
+There are several types of credentials:
+  + basic - username and password
     + username - the Jira username
     + key - the Jira password or API key for authentication
+    ```yaml
+      jira:
+        username: "jira-user"
+        key: "you password" # or api key
+    ```
+  + bearer - generated token
+    + token - the generated token to access jira
+    ```yaml
+      jira:
+        token: "some generated token"
+    ```
++ zephyr - block contains credentials to connect to Zephyr.
+By default, the same credentials as for Jira are used.

 #### dataService